AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 >
 >Consider the following when configuring a report destination:
 >
->* We recommend using a cloud account for your report destination.
+>* We recommend using a cloud account or email for your report destination.
 Legacy FTP and SFTP accounts are available but are not recommended.
 >
 >* Cloud accounts are associated with your Adobe Analytics user account.
 Other users cannot use or view cloud accounts that you configure.
 >